Websoft9Archive/ansible-bt/docs/stack-deployment.md

 # Deployment

-**Deployment is to copy the BT pre-packaged online to your Cloud Server**.
-For example, after the user subscribe BT on the Cloud Platform, the Platform will automatically copy the BT to the corresponding Cloud Server.
+**Deployment is to copy the aaPanel pre-packaged online to your Cloud Server**.
+For example, after the user subscribe aaPanel on the Cloud Platform, the Platform will automatically copy the aaPanel to the corresponding Cloud Server.

-- If BT has been deployed, go to [Initial Installation](/zh/stack-installation.md) to complete the operation.
+- If aaPanel has been deployed, go to [Initial Installation](/zh/stack-installation.md) to complete the operation.
-- If BT is not deployed, you need to deploy BT to your cloud server first.
+- If aaPanel is not deployed, you need to deploy aaPanel to your cloud server first.

-We offer two deployment BT scenarios (the deployment results are the same):
+We offer two deployment aaPanel scenarios (the deployment results are the same):

 ## Deploy by Image

-**Deploy by Image** means starting instance from BT images. **BT Image** provide OS and software environment needed for BT.
+**Deploy by Image** means starting instance from aaPanel images. **aaPanel Image** provide OS and software environment needed for aaPanel.

 For users with experience with cloud servers, Deploy by Image equated with "one-click deployment".

-Websoft9 published [BT image](https://apps.websoft9.com/zabbix) on Cloud Platform, three methods for your deployment:
+Websoft9 published [aaPanel image](https://apps.websoft9.com/bt) on Cloud Platform, three methods for your deployment:

-* When **Create New Instance** , select the BT image as the system boot template.
+* When **Create New Instance** , select the aaPanel image as the system boot template.
-* When **Subscribe BT** on Marketplace, the system will promote you to create a new instance for this image at the same time.
+* When **Subscribe aaPanel** on Marketplace, the system will promote you to create a new instance for this image at the same time.
-* When **Re-install OS** for you instance, you can replace the existing image with a BT image.
+* When **Re-install OS** for you instance, you can replace the existing image with a aaPanel image.

 ## Deploy by Script

 **Deploy by Script** means running a script on your cloud instance to pull the pre-packages online to your instance and configure it at the same time.

-Websoft9 provide the [BT ansbile automation script](https://github.com/Websoft9/ansible-zabbix) on Github.
-If you are familiar with Ansible, you can deploy the BT to the instance automaticly.
+Websoft9 provide the [aaPanel ansbile automation script](https://github.com/Websoft9/ansible-bt) on Github.
+If you are familiar with Ansible, you can deploy the aaPanel to the instance automaticly.

 ## Comparison